despondency/notifications-service/README.md

 The application will eventually send all notifications, but the producer of the notifications (Client) will have super low latency.
 On my 64GB/16 core machine, running the load-test containers + load main.go I get around 70K/notifications per second on the RECEIVING side, and around 4-5-6K/sec processing them.

 Extremely scalable.
-By adding more CockroachDB nodes/Kafka nodes you can scale in a LOT.
+By adding more CockroachDB nodes/Kafka nodes you can scale out a LOT.
 A limitation would be amount of transactions you can open.
 However there is a way to fix that as well, batching kafka reads + batching Gets/Inserts to DB will scale the throughput immensely.
 See Points To Improve (**4**)